oracletechcl/fireup_scanner/COLLABORATE.md

     - **IMPORTANT**
       - **NEVER COMMIT TO MAIN BRANCH ON PRIMARY REPOSITORY**
       - **NEVER MERGE CODE.
 ONLY PROJECT LEAD CAN MERGE AND RELEASE CODE**
+      - **ON EACH NEW PULL REQUEST INCLUDE THE RESULTS OF THE UNITARY TEST**

 If code is successfull, then PR will be approved and later merged into main